European Commission list of high risk third countries

-At present there are 16 countries that have been identified as 'high risk third countries'.
+Sixteen countries have been identified as high-risk third countries.
 They are:

 - Bosnia and Herzegovina

 - Lao PDR

 - Iran - seeking technical assistance in the implementation of the FATF Action Plan